tslocum/cview/FORK.md

 Call [List.SetWrapAround](https://docs.rocketnine.space/gitlab.com/tslocum/cview/#List.SetWrapAround)
 to wrap around when navigating.

+## Tables do not wrap around when selecting a cell

+Attempting to move outside of the range of the table results in the selection remaining unchanged.

 ## Setting a primitive's background color to `tcell.ColorDefault` does not result in transparency

 Call [Box.SetBackgroundTransparent](https://docs.rocketnine.space/gitlab.com/tslocum/cview/#Box.SetBackgroundTransparent)